fastlane/fastlane/internal/notes/test_suite_parallelism.md

 ## Method 2, oversubscribing workers past the core count

-GitHub Actions runners are core limited (linux 2, windows 2, macOS 4, or 3 on M1), and it is tempting to read that as the ceiling.
+GitHub Actions runners are core limited (3 on macOS, 4 on Linux and Windows, as the runners report themselves), and it is tempting to read that as the ceiling.
 It is not, for an I/O bound suite.
 A core is only contended by work that is actually running; a worker blocked in `waitpid` on `xcodebuild` is not using one.
 Two cores will keep six workers busy if five of them are waiting.

 So the way past the "core limit" is to run more processes than cores and measure, not to reach for threads.
 Worth benchmarking at 4 and 6 workers on the 2 core Linux runner.
 RAM is the real constraint here, not CPU.